hypo69/hypo/docs/gemini/out/en/doc/src/goog/drive/drive.md

     main()
 ```

-This example demonstrates how to create a `GoogleDriveHandler` instance, specify the folder name, and then call the `upload_file` method to upload a file.
+This example demonStartes how to create a `GoogleDriveHandler` instance, specify the folder name, and then call the `upload_file` method to upload a file.
 Remember to replace placeholders like `'/mnt/data/google_extracted/sample_file.txt'` with the actual file path and desired folder name.

 ## Notes